Towards chemical accuracy with shallow quantum circuits: A Clifford-based Hamiltonian engineering approach: Results and Discussion

 \subsection{Validity of reward function $R$ and necessity of $U_C$}

 Fig.~\ref{fig:score_vs_e} demonstrates how engineering the Hamiltonian can result in lower VQE-optimized energy by maximizing the reward $R$.
 The data points are obtained from 1000 random runs of simulated annealing.
 Across all sub-figures in Fig.~\ref{fig:score_vs_e}, the optimized energy errors are well correlated with the reward $R$ for a Hamiltonian transformation $\ourmethodU{}$, indicating that the design of $R$ is a valid proxy to the quality of the corresponding VQE problem.
 That is, the better $R$ we achieve, the lower energy we can reach in the subsequent VQE.
 Furthermore, compared with the approach in which $U_{\textrm{C}}$ is assumed to be identity and only $\{C_j\}$ is optimized, which is shown in Fig.~\ref{fig:score_vs_e}(c) and (d), our engineering of $U_{\textrm{C}}$ significantly increases the reward $R$ and reduces the error of VQE energy (Fig.~\ref{fig:score_vs_e}(a) and (b)).
+Thus, the crucial aspect of our approach is the engineering of the Hamiltonian to maximize the initial energy gradients.

 In Sec.~\ref{sec:comparison}, we have shown that na\"ive Clifford circuit optimization without proper engineering of $U_C$ becomes inefficient as $N$ increases.
 This trend is manifested by comparing Fig.~\ref{fig:score_vs_e}(c) and (d), in which extending from the active space treatment to full space treatment introduces significant challenges to maximizing $R$.
 Meanwhile, although in Fig.~\ref{fig:score_vs_e}(d) most of the cases have nearly zero $R$ values, in Fig.~\ref{fig:score_vs_e}(b) most of the data points are close to the theoretical highest reward $R_\text{max}$, and the energy errors are significantly lower than the ones in Fig.~\ref{fig:score_vs_e}(d).
 Such findings underscore the necessity of performing Hamiltonian engineering.
 Additionally, \ourmethod{} scales well with the number of layers $p$ in the HEA circuit.
 In all the panels, the rewards tend to increase and lead to lower VQE energies with increasing $p$ values.